KasparEtter/ef1p/pages/email/email.md

   All the mail clients I've tested generate the quoted message in the plaintext part of the reply from the HTML part that they've displayed to the user.
   If it wasn't for malicious CSS styles, mail clients wouldn't prepend your reply to content you haven't seen.
-  The only problem that remains is that the `In-Reply-To` header doesn't specify which alternative part your message refers to.
+  The only problem that remains is that the `In-Reply-To` header field doesn't specify which alternative part your message refers to.
 - **Conditional styles**:
   Even without alternative parts, the same message can be rendered differently on different devices